sundowndev/leafeon/README.md

 - [x] Before and after Router Middleware
 - [ ] Multiple before route middleware handling
 - [ ] Support "/" and "/#/" base route at the same time
-- [ ] Map function to map into a specific path
+- [x] Mapping routes into a specific path

 ## Overview